OSU-BMBL/ssread/static/docs/usage.md

   - Contact

-  - News: updates on scREAD
+  - News: updates on ssREAD

 - Download

   - Download raw and processed datasets.

-  - Steps to run scREAD backend workflow locally.
+  - Steps to run ssREAD backend workflow locally.

 - Version 1 (Archived)

-  - Explore scREAD version 1.
+  - Explore ssREAD version 1.

 # scRNA-seq Result Illustration

-We used [AD00103](https://bmbls.bmi.osumc.edu/scread/AD00103) this dataset to showcase, it consists of 6,629 cells comes from the human AD female prefrontal cortex region in [Mathys, et al.](https://pubmed.ncbi.nlm.nih.gov/31042697/) research.
+We used [AD00103](https://bmblx.bmi.osumc.edu/ssread/AD00103) this dataset to showcase, it consists of 6,629 cells comes from the human AD female prefrontal cortex region in [Mathys, et al.](https://pubmed.ncbi.nlm.nih.gov/31042697/) research.

-This tutorial will guide you through the analysis result page of scREAD in detail.
+This tutorial will guide you through the analysis result page of ssREAD in detail.

 ### General information